vigillabs/timescaledb-ts/README.md

 }
 ```

-Then you can query a hyertable using the attached methods:
+Then you can query a Hypertable using the attached methods:

 ```typescript
 import { AppDataSource } from './data-source';